 Since first opening, the stunning venue, which includes the recreated Globe as well as the indoor Jacobean era-inspired, candle-lit Sam Wanamaker Playhouse and the adjacent educational and rehearsal complex, The Sackler Studios, has welcomed thousands of visitors all eager to enjoy productions of both the classical plays of the Bard like All’s Well That Ends Well, The Tempest and Love’s Labour Lost and the fresh works of contemporary writers such as After Edward by Tom Stuart opening in spring 2019.

-Along with awesome theatrical productions, Shakespeare’s Globe theatre offers enriching programming for all ages including stellar acting workshops, riveting lectures, staged readings, community events and fascinating temporary exhibitions such as Hell & Damnation, which delves into the underground and ghosts with props and photographs of past productions, and also complements the 2018-2019 dark winter productions of Macbeth and Dr. Faustus by Christopher Marlowe, Shakespeare’s fellow Elizabethan playwright known for his tragic works.
+Along with awesome theatrical productions, Shakespeare’s Globe theatre offers enriching programming for all ages including stellar acting workshops, riveting lectures, staged readings, online events, community events and fascinating temporary exhibitions such as Hell & Damnation, which delves into the underground and ghosts with props and photographs of past productions, and also complements the 2018-2019 dark winter productions of Macbeth and Dr. Faustus by Christopher Marlowe, Shakespeare’s fellow Elizabethan playwright known for his tragic works.

 Performances at Their Finest